 One spring Saturday in 1973, an African-American doctor was trying help a patient in Crown Heights, Brooklyn, but the access road where he was parked was blocked by Hasidic Jews observing the Sabbath.
 There was a scuffle, the police arrived, and Hasidim poured out of their synagogue.
-The cops arrested several men, then entered the renowned Lubaticher headquarters at 770 Eastern Parkway in Brooklyn, like Cossacks raiding a village, and committed the offense of making their prisoners ride in vans on Shabbos.
+The cops arrested several, then entered the renowned Lubavitch headquarters at 770 Eastern Parkway like Cossacks raiding a village, and committed the offense of making their prisoners ride in vans on Shabbos.

 What a story: Orthodox Jews being clubbed by cops on horseback–in modern-day New York.
 How could this be?
-As a writer who specialized in urban strife, I thought this was perfect, and it would be easy to get: All I had to do was talk to Samuel Shrage, who in 1964 had founded a Hasidic street patrol called the Macabees, said to be nice Jewish boys with walkie-talkies who tried to defend the elderly from muggers.
+As a writer who specialized in urban strife, I thought this was perfect, and it would be so easy to get: All I had to do was talk to Samuel Shrage, who in 1964 had founded a Hasidic street patrol called the Macabees, said to be nice Jewish boys with walkie-talkies who tried to defend the elderly from muggers.
 Shrage now worked in city government as director of the Neighborhood Action Program, under Mayor John Lindsay.
 I called, and was given an appointment.

-A few days later, I entered a spare but high-ceilinged government office on Chambers St. and met a large dark-haired man dressed in a crisp modern suit and yarmulke, and wearing the obligatory fringes and beard..
+A few days later, I entered a spare but high-ceilinged government office on Chambers St. and met a large dark-haired man dressed in a crisp modern suit and head-covering, and wearing the obligatory fringes and beard..
 He greeted me cordially, using my full first name instead of the single syllable I used in my byline, then started talking and didn’t stop for two hours.

 First , he described the episode.
 “They walked into 770, the Temple of the world, with guns drawn on the Sabbath.
 Can you imagine what would happen if they came into St. Patrick’s Cathedral?
 With their guns drawn?
 Can you imagine when a cop walks into a Black Muslim temple?
 It’s a big issue.”